Question for Short Debate

-The overriding reason for moving cannabis to one of the other schedules—this is my main point, really—is that it follows of regulation rather than prohibition.
-In the reading that I did in preparation for this debate, I counted that this has at least six consequential advantages, but I have time to mention only a couple of them.
+The overriding reason for moving cannabis to one of the other schedules—this is my main point, really—is that it follows a policy of regulation rather than prohibition.
+In the reading I did in preparation for this debate, I counted that this has at least six consequential advantages, but I have time to mention only a couple of them.
 First, since the use of cannabis would now be lawful, patients could take it under medical guidance and supervision.
 When that guidance and supervision is not available, when people are forced to acquire their cannabis outside the law, the product that they obtain off the street is often much more harmful.
 How much better to be using it when it provides its benefits under proper medical supervision.

 Secondly, the current regime places a stranglehold on research.
 Carrying out research into cannabis in the UK has been described as a costly obstacle course.
 It involves a minimum outlay of £5,000 to cover licensing and security, and licence applications can take as long as a year.
 It has been calculated that research involving Schedule 1 drugs takes significantly longer and costs about 10 times as much as research into other drugs.